Darcy Tyler: Reception

 For his portrayal of Darcy, Raffety earned a nomination for Best Newcomer at the 2001 Inside Soap Awards.
 The following year, Raffety was nominated for the Best Bad Boy award.
 In 2003, the character came joint thirteenth in a BBC poll to find the Best Villain in the network's drama shows.
 A writer for the BBC's Neighbours website said Darcy's most notable moment was "Cheating on Dee with Tess, then discovering that Dee was pregnant and had lost the baby."

-Molly Blake from the Birmingham Mail branded the character "dastardly" and "a bad'un".
+Cameron Adams of the Herald Sun nicknamed the character "dodgy doctor Darcy".
+After he robbed and injured a pregnant Lyn Scully, Adams quipped "Oh, how we hate him."
+Adams later dubbed him "dirty devil doctor Darcy".
+Molly Blake from the Birmingham Mail branded Darcy "dastardly" and "a bad'un".
 While Ben Doherty of The Newcastle Herald called him "creepy".
 Joe Riley of the Liverpool Echo noted, "Dr Darcy is Neighbours' 'baddie', a character who brought much grief to the soap's Kennedy clan, and then ended up in prison."
 Brian Courtis from The Age observed that Darcy was "back to his old tricks" when he blackmailed Izzy and dubbed him "the bearded villain".

 An Ausculture reporter placed Darcy at number six on their "Top Ten Aussie Soap Villains" list.
 The reporter called him "one of Neighbours truly great cads" and a womaniser, despite him starting off "rather nicely".
 They added "he began trying to steal Uncle Karl's surgery from under his feet.
 Tut tut!
 Selling prescription drugs in night clubs soon followed, as did his attempt to break up Dee and Toadie, who at this stage were blissfully in love.
 Finally, Darcy stole from his own family – Karl and Susan – and when running from the burglary, managed to knock over a heavily pregnant Lynn Scully!"
 On his return, Ausculture said that he was looking shady and sporting an evil goatee.